avasdao/nexajs/packages/Market/examples/README.md

-# NexaJS Markets Examples
+# NexaJS Market Examples

-A complete guide to ALL the Markets commands available from the protocol.
+A complete guide to ALL the Market commands available from the protocol.

 # Table of contents